jsdealy/latin/miscellae/guideToLatinConversation.md

 Help me, I pray you.

-Can you do me this fa-
+Can you do me this favor?
-vor?

 Do me this kindness.